jonathanvdc/smarthomeweb/README.md

 $ python init-db.py 30
 ```

+An alternate approach would be to manually create a database (from a database dump, or
+from `backend/database/smarthomeweb.sql`), and move it to `backend/database/smarthomeweb.db`.

 ### Step three: running the server

 The server can be started with the following command: